AI & Agents

 • Workspace Separation: For enterprise bots, create a separate Fastio Workspace for each major client.
 This ensures that even if a bug occurs, data cannot leak between clients.

 Handling User Data: Always update your bot's Privacy Policy to inform users that files are stored on an external cloud provider.
-Fastio provides audit logs, so you can track exactly when your bot accessed or modified a file, which is important for debugging and compliance.
+Fastio provides audit logs (GET /current/events/search/), so you can track exactly when your bot accessed or modified a file, which is important for debugging and compliance.

 Cost Analysis: Is it Worth It?

 Running a bot with heavy file usage can get expensive on traditional clouds. * AWS S3: Storage is cheap, but egress (bandwidth) is expensive ($0.09/GB).
 If your bot generates a viral image that gets viewed 10,000 times, your bandwidth bill will go up fast. * Discord Nitro: $9.99/month/user.
-It increases the upload limit to 500MB but doesn't solve the persistence or API access problems. * Fastio Agent Tier: Free.
-Includes 50GB storage and generous bandwidth.
-Because it's designed for agents, it doesn't penalize you for standard API operations.
-For 99% of Discord bots, the free tier on Fastio provides enough headroom to run indefinitely without costs, making it the best choice for indie developers and hobbyists.
+It increases the upload limit to 500MB but doesn't solve the persistence or API access problems. * Fastio: Usage-based workspace storage with MCP and REST under /current/.
+Your bot uploads once, then creates Send, Receive, or Exchange shares (or a durable fileshare) so users open a branded portal instead of paying Discord Nitro for every member.
+For most Discord bots, a Fastio workspace is enough to persist files, search them, and share results without building an S3 dashboard.

 Frequently Asked Questions